theghostmac/math-for-comp-sci/README.md

 # math-for-comp-sci
+Why learn Math for computer science?
+Because logic is the foundation of all computer programming.

+## Textbook title
-Mathematics for Computer Science theory and code
+Discrete Mathematics for Computer Science